shelby-norris/mustafetch/README.md

 ## Try It Out!

-Mustafetch is currently under construction.
-Check out my [Projects Board](https://github.com/users/shelby-norris/projects/2) to keep up with my progress, or visit the [GitHub Pages](https://shelby-norris.github.io/mustafetch/) link!
+Mustafetch is live! .
+Check out my [Projects Board](https://github.com/users/shelby-norris/projects/2) to keep up with any future updates, or visit the [GitHub Pages](https://shelby-norris.github.io/mustafetch/) link!